augmented-os/augmented-os/docs/architecture/components/event_processing_service/data_model.md

 * [Event Definitions Schema](../../schemas/event_definitions.md): Defines the structure and metadata for event types within the system
 * [Event Instances Schema](../../schemas/event_instances.md): Represents concrete occurrences of business events
-* [Workflow Schema](../../schemas/workflows.md): Used for workflow event trigger integration
+* [Workflow Event Triggers Schema](https://../../schemas/workflow_event_triggers.md): Used for workflow event trigger integration

 This document focuses on how the Event Processing Service component specifically implements and extends the canonical schemas defined in the links above.
 For complete schema definitions, please refer to the linked documentation.